ENERGY STAR NextGen Certification for Commercial Buildings

 As a general rule, a building can apply for only one of these certifications in any given year.
 However, we are allowing an exception to this rule as we introduce NextGen to the market.
 Specifically:

-- Through December 2025: A building that has a current ENERGY STAR certification can “upgrade” to NextGen certification, even if it is within the same year.
+- Through December 2025: A building that has a current ENERGY STAR certification can also apply for NextGen certification, even if it is within the same year.

 - After January 2026: A building that receives ENERGY STAR certification will have to wait 11 months before applying for its next certification (of either type).

-Put another way, if a building earns ENERGY STAR certification any time in 2024 or 2025, it can upgrade to NextGen certification in the same year, regardless of how much time has elapsed; but if that building earns ENERGY STAR certification in 2026 and beyond, it will have to wait 11 months before becoming eligible for NextGen certification.
+Put another way, if a building earns ENERGY STAR certification any time in 2025, it can apply for NextGen certification any time in 2025, regardless of how much time has elapsed.
+But if that building earns ENERGY STAR certification in 2026 and beyond, it will have to wait 11 months before becoming eligible for NextGen certification.